Annapurna Rural Municipality, Kaski

 Annapurna Rural Municipality, Kaski (Nepali : अन्नपूर्ण गाउँपालिका) is a Gaunpalika in Kaski District in Gandaki Province of Nepal named after the Annapurna Mountain.
 On 12 March 2017, the Government of Nepal implemented a new local administrative structure.
-With the implementation of the new local administrative structure, VDSs have been replaced with Municipal and Village Councils.
+With the implementation of the new local administrative structure, VDSs have been replaced with municipal and village councils.
 Annapurna Gaupalika is one of these 753 local units.

 History

 Annapurna Rural Municipality was incorporated by merging Dhikurpokhari, Lumle, Salyan, Bhadaure Tamagi, Dangsing and Ghandruk Village Development Committees (VDCs).
-This rural Municipality came into existence on 10 March 2017.
+This rural municipality came into existence on 10 March 2017.

 Location

-Annapurna Rural Municipality is surrounded by Machhapuchchhre Rural Municipality on the East, Myagdi district on the West, Manang District on the North and Parbat district and Pokhara Metropolitan City on the South with a total area of 417.74 km2 (161.29 sq mi) and the total population of 23,565 individuals according to Nepal census 2011 (2068 BS).
+Annapurna Rural Municipality is surrounded by Machhapuchchhre Rural Municipality on the east, Myagdi district on the west, Manang District on the north and Parbat district and Pokhara Metropolitan City on the south with a total area of 417.74 km2 (161.29 sq mi) and the total population of 23,565 individuals according to Nepal census 2011 (2068 BS).
 The population density of this Rural Municipality is 56.411/km2 (146.103/sq mi).
-This Rural Municipality is divided into 11 wards.
-This rural municipality lies 4528 feet above from the sea level.
+This rural municipality is divided into 11 wards.
+This rural municipality lies 4528 feet above sea level.

-The Mid-Hill Highway(Pokhara-Baglung Segment) goes through the center of this Gaupalika.
+The Mid-Hill Highway (Pokhara-Baglung Segment) goes through the center of this gaupalika.